-Please note that applicants are responsible for ensuring the correct documents have been submitted.
-Students with incomplete applications not be permitted to test or interview.
+Please note that applicants are responsible for ensuring that correct documents have been submitted.
+Students with incomplete applications will not be permitted to test or interview.
 All documents submitted are considered the property of Korea International School, Jeju Campus and will not be returned after the application process is complete.

 Step 1: Submit Application and Supporting Documents